Unofficial results show W.Va. voter turnout could be highest in state’s history

 As of Wednesday, the unofficial numbers showed 793,088 people voted in the 2020 general election, about 62.5% of the more than 1.2 million registered voters in the state, according to data provided by the West Virginia Secretary of State’s Office on Wednesday.

-Those 793,088 votes won’t be the final vote total, as mailed-in absentee ballots and provisional ballots have yet to be counted in the state.
+Those 793,088 votes won’t be the final vote total, as mailed-in absentee ballots and provisional ballots have yet to be counted.

 Those votes will be counted beginning Monday, Nov.
 9, when county commissioners, acting as boards of canvassers, will begin to canvass the election by reviewing and counting outstanding absentee votes and considering if provisional ballots were cast within the scope of West Virginia’s election laws.